flongo/atpackager/doc/visitors.md

 In addition to the given `files` filter, if the file does not correspond to an actual template (we determine it if we can't find an associated parser), the file won't be processed.

-It uses the content provider `ATCompiledTemplate` to compile the template and store the associated content, and also sets it as the default content provider of the file, so that this is the content that would be fetched.